shaikathaque/pun-generator/README.md

 Changes in the main branch are automatically deployred to Vercel at https://pun-generator-mu.vercel.app/

 ### TODO:
-- Logging / Error reporting - Sentry
 - Observability (OpenTelemetry)
 - Analytics (useReportWebVitals / Vercel Analytics / Google Analytics)
+- Add Sentry to server actions